On Naxos, we encountered this man riding a donkey on a narrow country road …

 … but cars are banned from most of the narrow streets and lanes in Mykonos Town itself.
 Only small service vehicles are permitted in the Town’s pedestrian zone

-There are some incredibly steep roads on Mykonos, like this one near Elia beach
+There are some incredibly steep roads on Mykonos, like this one that climbs a hill at Elia beach

 Another steep road overlooking Elia beach and hotels on the surrounding hillsides